Section 80c: Income Tax Deduction Rules You Must Know

 Getting the Maximum Benefits via Income Tax Section 80c Deduction

-You can claim a total deduction of ₹150,000 as an individual, HUF or NRI.
-This is because of section 80c of the Income Tax Act.
+You can claim a total deduction of ₹150,000 as an individual, HUF, or NRI because of section 80c of the Income Tax Act.
 You can do this on a single transaction.
 You can also diversify investments.

 Final Thoughts on 80c Deduction